mikesol/wall/docs/src/assignment.md

 # Assignment

 Assignment in Wall is accomplished with the equal sign.
-Any valid [Symbol](./symbols) can be used for an assignment in Wall, provided that it is not a number and does not start with any of these characters: `(){}[]$`.
+Any valid [Symbol](./symbols) can be used for an assignment in Wall.

 ```
 w> apple banana pear =